|M.S. IN MENTAL HEALTH COUNSELING|

-Psychology courses, which are taken over a two-year period, include seminars and classes covering: Theories of counseling; personality and psychopathology; cognitive psychology; psychological testing and appraisal; statistics; research methods in counseling; social psychology; standardized tests; lifespan and psychological development; counseling techniques; child and adult individual counseling practicum, family and couple counseling practicum; group practicum; professional, cultural and legal issues; and cross-cultural counseling issues.
+Psychology courses, which are taken over a two-year period, include seminars and classes covering: Theories of counseling; adult and developmental psychopathology; psychological testing and appraisal; research methods in counseling; social psychology; standardized tests; lifespan and psychological development; counseling techniques; individual counseling practicum; group counseling; family and couple counseling; professional, cultural and legal issues; and cross-cultural counseling issues.
 Students complete either a thesis or a written comprehensive examination during their second year in the program.

 After completing two